article banner

 SupervisorJob

 A common mistake is to use a SupervisorJob as an argument to a parent coroutine, like in the code below.
-It won't help us handle exceptions, because in such a case SupervisorJob has only one direct child, namely the launch defined at 1 that received this SupervisorJob as an argument.
-So, in such a case there is no advantage of using SupervisorJob over Job (in both cases, the exception will not propagate to runBlocking because we are not using its job).
+This won't help us handle exceptions.
+Remember that Job is the only context that is not inherited, so it becomes a parent when it is passed to a coroutine builder.
+In this case, SupervisorJob has only one direct child, namely the launch defined at 1 that received this SupervisorJob as an argument.
+Therefore, when an exception occurs in this child, it propagates to the parent, which uses a regular Job, so this coroutine cancels all its children.
+There is no advantage of using SupervisorJob over Job.

 supervisorScope